 In other words: we’re alone.

-Now, if you don’t mind, or actually prefer to be alone, that is probably just where you wanted to be in the first place.
+Now, if you don’t mind, or actually prefer to be alone, that is probably just where you wanted to be.
 I am convinced though you’re missing out on one of the essential concepts of life: being a connected individual.
 A human being, mentally wired to connect and interact with other human beings.
 Imagine we’d all support a different sports team, or cling to a different religion or favourite music genre.
-We’d end up with over six billion different religions, an equal amount of opinions and an equal amount of people trying to convince other people that theirs is superior, without willing to listen to the the people around since we are all okay with what other people say and do, as long as they don’t bother us with it.
+We’d end up with over six billion different religions.
+An equal amount of opinions.
+And an equal amount of people trying to convince other people that theirs is superior.
+We are willing to listen to the the people around us.
+However, only as long as they don’t bother us with it.
 So basically, we’re shutting everybody down.

 It doesn’t need to be that way though!

 I believe we should act different.
 And I believe we can act different.
-I believe that by default, a group of people that is willing to seek each other is stronger in anything than any individual.
-I believe that, if we forsake our own pride and our priorities, in order to learn from others, we will rise beyond where we would have ever ended up on our own.
+I believe that a group of people that is willing to seek each other is stronger than any individual.
+If we forsake our own pride and our priorities, in order to learn from others, we will rise beyond where we could have gone alone.
 We need other people.
-We can learn from other people.
-We can grow, with and through other people.
+Since we can learn from other people.
+Even better, we can grow, with and through other people.
 There are obviously a whole lot of quotes that I can throw against this but let’s take a look at areas I stipulated earlier on:

 - Isn’t a sports game way more fun if you are cheering on your favourite team together with thousands of likeminded fans?
-And isn’t it true that a crowd that stands behinds their team may sometimes feel like an extra player on the field?
+Does a crowd that stands behinds their team not feel like an extra player on the field?

-- Isn’t a concert much more of a remembrance and experience if the hall is filled with people that are just as enthousiast about the band’s latest album as you are?
+- Isn’t a concert much more of a remembrance and experience if the hall is filled with people that are just as enthusiast as you are?
 You likely don’t know the people you’re attending the concert with and you might not agree with their overall vision on life.
 But the fact you have a shared passion for the performing artists makes you like them more.